 The waft of heavenly scented candles, warm cushion clusters and throws, pops of colour in citrus tones, travel finds, vintage family heirlooms (like the big, beautiful, rustic dining table), industrial elements, thoughtful gifts – new pieces and old treasures… it was a heady mix of everything I love and all the things that I think make a house a home.

 A big, comfortable and crisp white sofa with a well positioned chaise lounge was the perfect spot to take in the leafy vistas across Lane Cove.
-And as I suspected, my little toddler Maya was also attracted to this vantage point on which she perched to indulge in a little sweet treat.
-I was cringing with every crumb she nonchalantly spilt on the pristine white sofa, much to the amusement of our very laid back hosts.

 All the crisp and fresh elements of a new build are married together with the warmth and charm that comes from collections built over time throughout many adventures.
 I’ll let the photos take you on a journey through this soulful space.